Homepage

 To Mainland RomaSail for 2 days after reaching Remusi lands.

-To Cassia Lands1 month.
-Or, sail for 7 days after reaching Roma Mainland.
+To Cassia Lands1 month from Babylonia.
+Or, sail for 1 day after reaching Roma Mainland.

-To Cannae's Western Lands5 weeks.
-Or, sail for 9 days after reaching Cassia lands.
+To Cannae's Western Lands5 weeks from Babylonia.
+Or, sail for 8 days after reaching Cassia lands.

 AnachronismAll travel times / distances on Aeipathy have been fictionalised (to a point) to create a realistic but workable roleplaying world.
 For ideas on how to "wiggle" your travel time to meet your roleplaying needs, see the Lands Overview page or message our staff team.